textiles-lab/smobj/README.md

 ```
 #text format, like .obj with...
-#library of face types as name followed by edge types (+/- indicate edge direction; edge labels are arbitrary strings)
+#library of face types as name followed by edge types (+/- indicate [optional] edge direction; edge labels are arbitrary strings)
 L knit-to-right -l +y +l -y
 L knit-to-right -l2 +y +l2 -y #face names include the edge types, so this is different than the previous face
 #vertices as X Y Z: